xealea/dotbaka/readme.md

 ### Hello There! 👋
 this is my bspwm config. what I made as interesting and simple as possible and not everyone will be like it but if you are interested you can use it

+before going deeper into these dotfiles I hope you can master the basics of dotfiles or wm `window manager` for linux before. if you have mastered it then it will be easier to install these dofiles

 I hope you understand what I'm saying and some of the files that will be used or `called` dotfiles

 ### Some Detail About My Setup 📝